 Remember Super Bowl XLVII in 2013?
 Probably not.
-But remember the viral tweet from Oreo around the stadium blackout?
+But remember the viral tweet from Oreo around the stadium power outage?
 You just might.

 Timing and context combined allows brands to harness key moments and events and own them in a positive light.
 The winner of Superbowl XLVII?
 The Baltimore Ravens, or Oreo — with 15,000 retweets and a media spend of $0.